 Pilotless ignition models only: The ignitors will continue to spark until the knob is turned from the LITE position.

 CAUTION: If the flame should go out during a cooking operation, turn the burner off.
-If gas has accumulated and a strong gas odor is detected, open a window and wait 5 minutes for the gas odor to disappear before relighting the burner.
+If gas has accumulated and a strong gas odor is detected, wait 5 minutes for the gas odor to disappear before relighting burner.